 - Your Medicare and Healthy Connections Medicaid covered services must be provided according to the rules set by Medicare and Healthy Connections Medicaid. - The services (including medical care, services, supplies, equipment, and drugs) must be medically necessary.
 Medically necessary means services that are reasonable and necessary for the diagnosis or treatment of your illness or injury, to improve the functioning of a malformed body member, or otherwise medically necessary under Medicare law.
 In accordance with Healthy Connections Medicaid law and regulation, services must be to prevent, diagnose, or treat a medical condition.
-The services must - If you have questions, please call Absolute Total Care at 1-855-735-4398 (TTY: 711) from 8 a.m. to 8 p.m., Monday through Friday.
-After hours, on weekends and on federal holidays, you may be asked to leave a message.
-Your call will be returned within the next business day.
-The call is free.
-For more information, visit http://mmp.absolutetotalcare.com.

-also be provided in an appropriate facility for your medical condition and follow generally accepted standards of medical care.

-- You get your care from a network provider.
+The services must also be provided in an appropriate facility for your medical condition and follow generally accepted standards of medical care. - You get your care from a network provider.
 A network provider is a provider who works with the health plan.
 In most cases, the plan will not pay for care you get from an out-of-network provider.
-Chapter 3, Section D, page 33 has more information about using network and out-of-network providers. - You have a primary care provider (PCP) or a care team that is providing and managing your care.
+Chapter 3, Section D, page 30 has more information about using network and out-of-network providers. - You have a primary care provider (PCP) or a care team that is providing and managing your care.
 In most cases, your PCP must give you approval before you can see other network providers.
 This is called a referral.
-Chapter 3, Section D, page 33 has more information about getting a referral and explains when you do not need a referral. - When you first join the plan, you can continue seeing the providers you see now for 180 days or until we have completed your comprehensive assessment and created a transition plan that you agree with.
-If you need to continue seeing your out-of-network providers after your first 180 days in our plan, we will only cover that care if the provider enters a single case agreement with us.
+Chapter 3, Section D, page 30 has more information about getting a referral and explains when you do not need a referral. - When you first join the plan, you can continue seeing the providers you see now for 180 days or until we have completed your comprehensive assessment and created a transition plan that you agree with.
+If you need to continue seeing your out-ofnetwork providers after your first 180 days in our plan, we will only cover that care if the provider enters a single case agreement with us.
 A single case agreement is an exception to treat the provider as an in-network provider.
 If you are getting ongoing treatment from an out-of-network provider and think they may need a single case agreement in order to keep treating you, contact Member Services at the number at the bottom of the page. - Some of the services listed in the Benefits Chart are covered only if your doctor or other network provider gets approval from us first.
 This is called prior authorization.

 Covered services that need approval first are marked in the Benefits Chart in bold type.

 All preventive services are free.
-You will see this apple a next to preventive services in the benefits chart.
+You will see this apple a next to preventive services in the Benefits Chart.